Terms & Policies

 “Affiliate” means any entity under the control of Customer where “control” means ownership of or the right to control greater than 50% of the voting securities of such entity.

-“Contractor” means an independent contractor or consultant who is not a competitor of Intercom.
+“Contractor” means an independent contractor or consultant.

 “Customer Properties” means Customer's websites, apps, or other offerings owned and operated by (or for the benefit of) Customer through which Customer uses the Services to communicate with People.